centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-core.md

 - [Configuration] Fixed the export when the host group is disabled
 - [Configuration] Fixed the export when the service group is disabled
 - [Configuration] Fixed the export when the service template is disabled
+- [Core] Fixed href on links that were broken in menus
 - [Core] Fixed SQL queries when databases names contained a dash
 - [Core] Fixed the database partitioning for MySQL 8
-- [Core] Re-added href link in menus
 - [Install] Fixed an SQL issue during update
 - [Install] Fixed rights on the /usr/share/centreon/.env.local.php file for Debian package
 - [Install] Fixed the waterfall visual effect in the extension's details tile